eaglexboy/ebay-oauth-php-client/CONTRIBUTING.md

 # eBay OAuth Client Contribution Guidelines

-Thank you so much for wanting to contribute to ebay-oauth-php-client !
+Thank you so much for wanting to contribute to ebay-oauth-php-client!
 Here are a few important things you should know about contributing:

   1. API changes require discussion, use cases, etc. Code comes later.
   2. Pull requests are great for small fixes for bugs, documentation, etc.